mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 1 square = 0.5 Ton

-The ship’s boat is both fast and versatile, making it a popular choice for auxiliary craft.
+The ship's boat is both fast and versatile, making it a popular choice for auxiliary craft.
 While most commonly seen hauling small cargo and passenger